-Silvana makes her home with her brother and her mother.
-Caring for animals, making beds and running errands are her household duties.
+In her home, Silvana helps by caring for animals, making beds and running errands.
+She lives with her brother and her mother.
 Her brother is not employed and her mother is employed.
 There are 3 children in the family.

 Silvana lives in the mountainous community of Ibarra, home to approximately 181,200 residents.
 Typical houses are constructed of cement.